- 1Spain: An attractive country for investment

 Electronic money institutions (introduced by Law 44/2002 on Measures for the Reform of the Financial System or Financial Law) are credit institutions specialized in issuing electronic money, that is, monetary value represented by a claim on its issuer: a) stored on an electronic device; b) issued on receipt of funds of an amount not less in value than the monetary value issued; and c) accepted as a means of payment by undertakings other than the issuer.
 As a consequence of the development of the sector, which made it advisable to amend the regulatory framework of the electronic money institutions and of the issuance of electronic money, the Electronic Money Law 21/2011, of July 26, 2011 has been approved and implemented by Royal Decree 778/2012, of May 4, 2012, on the legal regime for electronic money institutions.
 The aim of this law is threefold: (i) to make regulation of the issuance of electronic money more specific, clarifying the definition of electronic money and the scope of application of the law; (ii) to remove certain requirements that are deemed inappropriate for electronic money institutions; and (iii) to guarantee consistency between the new legal regime for payment institutions, described above, and electronic money institutions.
 In this regard, electronic money institutions are also authorized to provide all the payment services typical of payment institutions.
 As in the case of payment institutions, these entities cannot take deposits or other repayable funds from the public.

-As of December 31, 2019, there are 4 electronic money institutions officially registered at the Bank of Spain, 8 branches of non-Spanish EU electronic money institutions, and 1 network of agents of EU electronic money institutions.
+As of December 31, 2021, there are 9 electronic money institutions officially registered at the Bank of Spain and, 3 branches of non-Spanish EU electronic money institutions.

 2.3.4 Mutual Guarantee and Counter-Guarantee Societies